grendel-consulting/cloud-control-tower/.github/SECURITY.md

 ## Providing Feedback

-If you have suggestions on how this process could be improved please submit a pull request.
+If you have suggestions on how this process could be improved, please submit a pull request.

 ## Versions